 Trustee Robert B. Goergen and Pamela M. Goergen have committed $11 million to the University of Rochester’s Institute for Data Science.
 The Goergens' support is the latest multimillion-dollar commitment to the University’s data science initiative, the centerpiece of Rochester’s five-year strategic plan.
 In recognition of the Goergens’ commitment, the institute will be named the Goergen Institute for Data Science.
 Read more...

 In April 2014, the Wegman Family Charitable Foundation committed $10 million to the Institute for Data Science.
-A groundbreaking for a new building, which will bear the Wegman name and serve as the home for the recently designated New York State Center of Excellence for Data Science, is planned for this May.
+The new building that will house the institute and serve as the home for the recently designated New York State Center of Excellence for Data Science will bear the Wegman name.
 Read more...

 Learn more about the University’s Big Data-related initiatives and giving opportunities: